zgorbe/vfc/README.md

 # Vue Firebase Chess

-> A Vue.js project available on https://fire-chess-d2f51.firebaseapp.com/.
-Chess engine is not implemented, it's a simple online chess board.
+> A chess game using Vue.js and Firebase.
+Available online here: https://fire-chess-d2f51.firebaseapp.com/.
+Implementation of the chess engine is in progress, currently only a simple online chess board.

 ## Build Setup